-The Mass Academy's NHS Chapter Bylaws [18], including the selection process, can be found on the website under Student Resources.
+The Mass Academy's NHS Chapter Bylaws [17], including the selection process, can be found on the website under Resources for Students and Families.

 Sports Participation / MIAA Waivers

 In accordance with Massachusetts Interscholastic Athletic Association (MIAA) Rule #52, Academy students may be able to participate in competitive sports sponsored by their sending public high schools if their sending school districts file a waiver request with the MIAA.